Muscle Biomechanics: Rhomboid Major and Minor Muscles

 Treatments for Rhomboids muscle injury can vary depending on the cause and entity of the muscle injury.

-Treatment for rhomboid muscle injuries when there is an active inflammation process, typically involves rest, ice, and anti-inflammatory medications to reduce pain and inflammation.
+Treatment for rhomboid muscle injuries when there is an active inflammation process, typically involves this physiotherapy protocol:

-Sports therapy such as sports massage to alleviate muscle tightness and discomfort, after the acute inflammation phase, is advisable.
+Sports therapy, such as sports massage or deep tissue massage to alleviate muscle tightness and discomfort, after the acute inflammation phase, is advisable.

 Exercises to strengthen the rhomboids and improve posture are often prescribed if the cause of the sports injury is weak rhomboids.